 The cream sauce is velvety smooth, with big chunks of chanterelles, caramelized onion and of course a little herby thyme for good measure.

 To maximize the flavor of this honey mustard cream sauce, I am also providing you with my favorite way of making this, and that means it includes a chicken recipe as well!
+If you want to make something deliciously vegetarian, I highly - highly - recommend these fluffy pumpkin gnocchi instead.

 You can use this cream sauce to pretty much anything (more on that below), but pan frying marinated chicken and then using the same pan for the sauce is UNBELIEVABLY delicious!